docker-hy/docker-hy.github.io/pages/part3/part3.md

 order: 3
 ---

+This part introduces production-ready practices such as container optimization and deployment pipelines.
+We'll also familiarize ourselves with other container orchestration solutions.
+By the end of this part you are able to:

+* Examine the images that you pull

+* Trim the container size and image build time via *multiple* methods such as multi-stage builds.

+* Automatically deploy containers

 # Deeper understanding of Docker

 Until now we've focused on using Docker as a tool to solve various types of problems, but meanwhile we have decided to push some of the issues until later and completely ignored others.